 Second Thursday meet-ups at El Taller, 275 Essex Street Lawrence – Thursdays from 6 – 8 pm

 These monthly gatherings are meant to be an opportunity for fellowship, discussion and planning around multicultural and racial justice issues.
 If you haven’t yet been to El Taller, summer is the perfect time to find out what you’ve been missing – great coffee, milkshakes, beer & wine, and a menu of delicious food, including breakfast burritos for dinner!
 Anyone is welcome – grab a bite and join the discussion.
 The evening often brings surprising conversations and intersections!

-Becoming An Ally Anti-Racism Training Workshop, October 2017 at North Parish
+Becoming an Ally Anti-Racism Training Workshop, October 2017 at North Parish

 Facilitated by the Lawrence Dream Network.
 “The purpose of this workshop is to join together two adjacent communities in the struggle for equity, equality and parity in all communities with the expected result of political action that promotes change.
 Ultimately, the goal is to use collective power to highlight injustices and abolish the practice of systemic oppression.”

-Earlier this year, Unitarian Universalists all over the country entered into a conversation about white supremacy culture, examining how our US American culture and institutions, including our own denomination, uphold this system.
+Earlier in 2017, Unitarian Universalists all over the country entered into a conversation about white supremacy culture, examining how our US American culture and institutions, including our own denomination, uphold this system.
 Gail Forsyth-Vail, who is a UUA staff person, shared some ponderings stemming from those conversations.
 What is the difference between overt white supremacists, like the KKK, and the covert way in which white supremacy is part of the water we swim in?
 How are we called to respond?
 Let’s talk.

 As Robin DiAngelo, author of the book White Fragility says, this is on-going, life-long work we are doing, and the linked resource list (with live links) will serve as one good place to look for other ways to engage in the work of recognizing and interrupting racism.